Welcome to our A to Z Statutory Information page

 GDPR and Privacy

 Our Data Protection and Freedom of Information Policy, Privacy Notices and Records Retention Policy have all been produced to inform parents and pupils in our school about what we do with personal information.
 Notices are reviewed regularly and may be subject to change.
-Please see these statements in the Documents section below.

 Special Educational Needs & Disabilities